nasa/harmony-SMAP-L2-gridding-service/README.md

 * `README.md` - This file, containing guidance on developing the library and service.
 * `bin` - A directory containing utility scripts to build the service and test images.
 A script to extract the release notes for the most recent version, as contained in `CHANGELOG.md` is also in this directory.
 * `docker` - A directory containing the Dockerfiles for the service and test images.
 It also contains `service_version.txt`, which contains the semantic version number of the library and service image.
 Update this file with a new version to trigger a release.
+* `docs` - A directory containing an example notebook demonstrating how to use the service and examining the service output data.
 *  `harmony_service` - A directory containing the Harmony Service specific python code. `adapter.py` contains the `SMAPL2GridderAdapter` class that is invoked by calls to the Harmony service.
 * `pip_requirements.txt` - Contains a list of python packages needed to run the service.
 * `pyproject.toml` - Configuration file used by packaging tools, and other tools such as linters, type checkers, etc.